Resistances in Parallel

 When we connect sets of resistors to a source of voltage, each resistor draws some current.
 If we know the source voltage, we can figure out how much current the entire set demands by calculating the net resistance of the combination, and then considering the combination as a single resistor.

-If the resistors in the network all have the same ohmic value, the power from the source divides up equally among them, whether we connect the resistors in series or in parallel.
-For example, if we have eight identical resistors in series with a battery, the network consumes a certain amount of power, each resistor bearing 1/8 of the load.
-If we rearrange the circuit to connect the resistors in parallel with the same battery, the network as a whole dissipates a lot more power than it does when the resistors are in series, but each individual resistor handles 1/8 of the total power load, just as they do when they're in series.
+If the resistors that are connected in the network all have the same ohmic value, the power from the source divides up equally among them, whether we connect any number of resistors connected in series or in parallel.
+For example, if we have eight identical resistors in series with a battery, the network consumes a certain amount of power, each parallel resistor bearing 1/8 of the load.
+If we rearrange the circuit to connect the resistors in a parallel circuit with the same battery, the network as a whole dissipates a lot more power than it does when the resistors are in series circuit (no matter the voltage source), but each individual resistor handles 1/8 of the total power load, just as they do when they're in series.
 If the resistances in a network do not all have identical ohmic values, then some resistors dissipate more power than others.

 This 100+ page e-book is a great guide for those who have a basic interest in the field of electricity.
 This well-illustrated e-book, coupled with some basic knowledge of electricity, will give you a broad theoretical background in this fundamental subject.CONTENTS